cysnhr/discontinued-100-days-of-code/log.md

 ### Day 37: Apr 2, 2023

 **Today's Progress**: Went back to the Roman to Integer thing and solved it.
+Started on second FreeCodeCamp.org course with data structure thingys by Javascript.

 **Thoughts:** I was about to give up because I figured using for loops is too stupid.
 But then I looked at the previous codes I wrote and figured I could probably do it.
 It's still a dumb inefficient solution so I went to Youtube to check out what other people wrote.
 I'll make the notes in the link to work below.
+I love how interactive the lessons FreeCodeCamp.org offers, like coding right next to the instructions.

 **Link to work:** [roman to integer](./codingpractices/roman_to_integer.py)